 Our multidisciplinary Privacy and Data Security team counsels clients along the entire privacy and data security spectrum, including pre-breach preparation and risk management, security and vulnerability assessments, policy and procedure creation and review, breach response planning and drills, table-top exercises, as well as board and management education on reducing cyber risk.

-The head of our team, F. Paul Greene, is recognized by the International Association of Privacy Professionals (IAPP) as a Certified Information Privacy Professional/United States (CIPP/US), the global gold standard for privacy professionals.
+The head of our team, F. Paul Greene, is recognized by the International Association of Privacy Professionals (IAPP), the global gold standard for privacy professionals, as a Certified Information Privacy Professional in both the United States (CIPP/US) and Europe (CIPP/E).
 In addition, he is a Distinguished Fellow of the Ponemon Institute, the pre-eminent research center dedicated to privacy, data protection and information security policy.
 Since 2015, Paul has been ranked by Chambers USA in the field of Litigation and he has been selected by his peers for inclusion in The Best Lawyers in America© in the field of Privacy and Data Security Law.
 Paul is backed by a team of exceptionally qualified attorneys, with experience at Am Law 100 firms, judicial clerkships, and handling high-stakes litigation.